whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 ### Fierce Resistance to Justice

-Countless groups of people have tried countless times over centuries to come together and seek justice.
+Countless groups of people have tried countless times over centuries to come together and seek justice in their unhealthy nation.
 And when they do, what do they face, time and time again?

 Regardless of the particular country, or the type of government or economy, whenever and wherever people in unhealthy nations seek justice, they face a similar response.